Home Remedies To Treat Mouth Ulcers: Here Are Our Top 5 Tips

 Here are our top tips for natural home remedies for mouth ulcers:

-2. Apply a milk of magnesia paste.
-This is another popular home remedy for mouth ulcers.
-Simply apply a small amount of milk of magnesia to the affected area and leave it on for 10-15 minutes before rinsing off.
-You can do this several times a day as needed.
+2. Smear it with milk of magnesia paste.
+This is another time-tested home remedy for mouth ulcers.
+Just apply a small amount of milk of magnesia to the sore mouth area and leave it there for 10-15 minutes before rinsing.
+You can do this as often as you need to during the day.

 What Deficiency of vitamin causes mouth ulcers?